 According to the Financial Times, the financing for the Maldives International Financial Centre (MIFC) project will be provided by Dubai-based MBS Global Investments.

 The government signed the agreement on May 4, officially designating the MIFC as a tax-exempt zone in Malé, the capital city.
-The project spans 830,000 square meters and is expected to generate up to 16,000 jobs by 2030.
+The project spans 830,000 square meters and expects to generate up to 16,000 jobs by 2030.
 According to MBS Global, high-net-worth individuals and family offices have already informally pledged between $4 billion and $5 billion in funding.

 Maldives President Mohamed Muizzu described the initiative as a cornerstone of the country’s long-term economic strategy and emphasized that it will serve as a “symbol of economic resilience.”